Tim Samuels: Documentaries

 Samuels moved from news to documentaries.
 In A Dirty Weekend in Hospital for the BBC's Mischief strand he led a hundred victims of the MRSA superbug on an impromptu cleanup of ten of the worst hospitals in England.
 The programme won Best Current Affairs Documentary at the World Television Festival in Banff in 2006.
 In the same year he also fronted a current affairs travelogue series around Europe.

 In 2007, Samuels' series Power to the People aired on BBC Two.
 Yoko Ono gave her blessing for the John Lennon song to be used as the title and soundtrack.
-The series saw him seizing Trafalgar Square with a platoon of abandoned soldiers, bringing a dying village from Cornwall to annex London's Islington and forming a rock group made up of lonely old people - The Zimmers.
+The series saw him seizing Trafalgar Square with a platoon of abandoned soldiers, bringing a dying village from Cornwall to annex London's Islington and forming a rock group made up of lonely old people, The Zimmers.
 The popstar pensioners, with a 90-year-old lead singer, covered The Who song "My Generation" which then broke into the UK charts, received more than 5 million YouTube hits and saw the band appear on NBC's The Jay Leno Show alongside George Clooney.
 The Great Granny Chart Invasion won Best Current Affairs documentary at the Royal Television Society awards in 2008.

-As part of the BBC's controversial White Season, Samuels tackled mass immigration into Britain in The Poles Are Coming - which examined the influx of Polish immigrants into the Peterborough area of England.
-In 2009, he presented a BBC Two series, Hardocore Profits which revealed the unexpected global human impact of the pornography industry in countries like Ghana – and the industry's move to the financial mainstream.
+As part of the BBC's controversial "White Season", Samuels tackled mass immigration into Britain in The Poles Are Coming, which examined the influx of Polish immigrants into the Peterborough area of England.
+In 2009, he presented a BBC Two series, Hardcore Profits which revealed the unexpected global human impact of the pornography industry in countries like Ghana, and the industry's move to the financial mainstream.

-The subject of war veterans was revisited by Samuels in Art For Heroes - which showed the impact of art therapy in helping to heal the mental scars of war, and culminated in Samuels staging an exhibition of artwork created by veterans who were being treated by the charity Combat Stress.
+The subject of war veterans was revisited by Samuels in Art For Heroes, which showed the impact of art therapy in helping to heal the mental scars of war, and culminated in Samuels staging an exhibition of artwork created by veterans who were being treated by the charity Combat Stress.

 Samuels is a regular presenter on BBC Two's arts magazine show, The Culture Show.
 On several occasions for the show, he has staged an alternative Man Booker Prize using the residents of the Scottish town of Comrie as judges.